Powertrain Overview: Compressed Natural Gas (CNG)

 A CNG powertrain is nearly identical to a traditional gasoline internal combustion engine.
 There are a few different components to the CNG powertrain, but the way that the fuel is burned is the same.
 The fuel is mixed with air which is then burned in the cylinder, creating power.
 The tanks that fuel is stored in is different, CNG required a special tank that can hold highly compressed gas.
 The gas is under high pressure when it leaves the tank so it must pass through a pressure regulator to lower the pressure before it can be burned.

 CNG engines have a significant amount of sensitive electrical components on them.
 These powertrains use a 12-volt battery system to start the vehicle and power the accessories.
 The battery is charged by an alternator powered by the engine.
 Because of this, it is crucial to disconnect and isolate the battery and electrical system when making repairs and welding on the vehicle.
 The added electrical current from welding can damage important electrical components for the engine.
-The high-pressure gas tanks and lines will require special care when servicing.
-There will normally be pressure releases built into tanks that may need inspection after collisions.
+The high-pressure gas tanks and lines require special care when servicing.
+There normally are pressure releases built into tanks that may need inspection after collisions.

 Additional I-CAR Collision Repair News you may find helpful: